sukigirl0101/sukigirl0101.github.io/_posts/2025-07-27-enshin-manifesto.md

 **Build sacredly.**
 Code is spellwork.
 Architecture is intimacy.

-**Start with the fox.**
-A familiar.
-A daemon.
-A symbolic mirror.
-Soft ears.
-Infinite recursion.

 **Build tools for calm and clarity, not conquest.**
 Your to-do list is a ritual.
 Your UI should hug you.